 Alcoholism damages family life in many ways.
 Some of these ways are subtler than others.
 Examples include child neglect, financial troubles, domestic abuse between spouses and an overall poor mental health for all those involved.

-It’s believed more than 60% of physical altercations between spouses involve alcohol in some way or another.
+42% of violent crimes involve alcohol.
 It’s also common for the non-alcoholic spouse to develop symptoms of co-dependency.
 This is when a spouse acts in a way that enables the other spouse’s alcoholism.
 This way of behaving is often inadvertent.

 Below, we list a number of common ways alcoholism is capable of negatively impacting those directly suffering from alcoholism and their loved ones: